 Borrowing a car

-Securing weekly auto insurance covers the borrower without impacting the vehicle owner's insurance policy or increasing their premiums.
+Securing weekly car insurance covers the borrower without impacting the vehicle owner's insurance policy or increasing their premiums.

 Don’t own a car and will rent one

-Rental companies generally require proof of insurance before allowing customers to rent vehicles, and associated costs can be steep.
-If you have a clean driving record and a high deductible on your current policy, purchasing short-term coverage is more budget-friendly than opting for rental insurance.
+If you have a clean driving record and a high deductible on your current policy, purchasing a short-term policy for one week of coverage is more budget-friendly than opting for rental car insurance.

 Traveling out of state